mmeyer2k/dcrypt/README.md

 ## Stream Ciphers

-### Fast One Time Pad Encryption
+### One Time Pad Encryption
 Extremely fast symmetric stream encryption is available with the `\Dcrypt\Otp` class.
-`Otp` uses SHA512 to output a keystream that is ⊕'d with the input in 512 bit chunks.
+`Otp` uses SHA-512 to output a keystream that is ⊕'d with the input in 512 bit chunks.
 ```php
 $encrypted = \Dcrypt\Otp::crypt($plaintext, $password);